TanaseDoru/rpi5_yocto_udemy/poky/documentation/dev-manual/start.rst

       $ git branch
       * master

-   Your local repository of poky is initially identical to the upstream poky repository from which it was cloned.
-As you work with the local branch, you can periodically use the ``git pull`` command to be sure you stay up-to-date with the upstream poky branch.
+   Your local repository of poky is identical to the upstream poky repository at the time from which it was cloned.
+As you work with the local branch, you can periodically use the ``git pull --rebase`` command to be sure you are up-to-date with the upstream branch.

 Checking Out by Branch in Poky
 ------------------------------